cuervolu/tauri-plugin-oauth/README.md

 ## Why This Plugin?

-Many OAuth providers (like Google and GitHub) don't allow custom URI schemes ("deep links") as redirect URLs for security reasons.
+Many OAuth providers (like Google and GitHub) don't allow custom URI schemes ("deep links") as redirect URLs.
 This plugin provides a solution by:

 1. Spawning a temporary local server
 2. Capturing the OAuth redirect